RMCrean/bmc-git-and-github-tutorial/docs/part1.md

 Some other useful thing to know for someone else/future you.
 ```

 The top line is the title of the commit and should provide a quick summary.
 Then there is a blank line before the message body which provides more details if useful (some commits don't need a body).
-You don't need to include things like the file names of files you changed as it's already stored in the commit, see for example: ```git log --stat```.
+You don't need to include things like the names of the files you've changed as it's already stored in the commit, see for example: ```git log --stat```.

 [You can read more about good commit messages here.](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53)